SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/matter-provisioning.md

 ## Provisioned Data

-The Commissionable Data includes Serial Number, Vendor Id, Product Id, and the Setup Payload (typicallty displayed in the QR), while the Attestation Credentials includes the Certificate Declaration (CD), the Product Attestation Intermediate (PAI) certificate, and the DAC (Device Attestation Certificate).
+The Commissionable Data includes Serial Number, Vendor Id, Product Id, and the Setup Payload (typically displayed in the QR), while the Attestation Credentials includes the Certificate Declaration (CD), the Product Attestation Intermediate (PAI) certificate, and the DAC (Device Attestation Certificate).

 During commissioning, Matter devices perform a Password Authenticated Key Exchange using the SPAKE2+ protocol.
 The SPAKE2+ verifier is pre-calculated [using an external tool](https://github.com/project-chip/connectedhomeip/tree/master/src/tools/spake2p).

 The passcode is used to derive a QR code, typically printed on the label, or displayed by the device itself.
 The QR code contains the pre-computed setup payload, which allows the commissioner to establish a session with the device.
 The parameters required to generate and validate the session keys are static and stored in NVM3.

 To protect the attestation private-key (used to generate the DAC), the asymmetric key-pair should be generated on-device, using PSA, and the most secure storage location available to the specific part.
-However, the private-key may be generated externally, and imported using the --dac_key parameter.
+However, the private-key may be generated externally, and imported using the `--dac_key` parameter.

 The DAC is generated and signed by a Certification Authority (CA), which may reside on a separate host.
 The `modules/signing_server.py` script simulates the role of the CA, and uses OpenSSL to to generate and sign the DAC.
 In a real factory environment, this script is replaced by an actual CA.